zhuzhustory/zhuzhustory/README.md

 ## This repoistry will narrative the whole story between taromaru and zhuzhu.
 And something was added mosaic bacause the privacy.
 And this repoistry is Powered by [BBG](https://bbg.nekomoe.xyz/),which is a great static blog generator and zhuzhu recommends you to have a look at it.

-## zhuzhu is having have major depressive disorder now so do not disturb him.And he will suicide one day if he can not stand it.
+## zhuzhu is having major depressive disorder now so do not disturb him.And he will suicide one day if he can not stand it.

 ## If you have some opinion about this story, you can send emails to zhuzhutlwstory@163.com